jaepil/papers/llm-memory/Momentary Contexts A Memory and Retrieval Approach for LLM Efficiency.md

+## Philosophical Motivation: A Wittgensteinian Perspective

+Ludwig Wittgenstein’s well-known proposition that *“The world is the totality of facts, not of things”* provides a philosophical lens through which we can interpret the proposed framework.
+This statement suggests that knowledge and meaning emerge not merely from the accumulation of discrete entities (things), but rather from how these entities form meaningful facts within a context.
+In our approach, the concept of **momentarily reconstructed minimal contexts** resonates with this perspective:

+1. **From Accumulation of Tokens to Meaningful Facts**:
+   Traditional LLM architectures often accumulate all previously seen tokens, treating past information as a static and undifferentiated mass.
+By contrast, our method views the retrieval and reconstruction of context as the dynamic selection of **relevant facts**.
+Instead of continuously expanding a context window with every token (thing), we extract only those pieces of information that form coherent, meaningful facts pertinent to the current query.
+This shift mirrors Wittgenstein’s distinction between raw data (things) and facts—structured, contextually significant information.

+2. **Language as Contextual Meaning: The Language Game Analogy**:
+   Wittgenstein’s notion of “language games” highlights that meanings arise from use within specific contexts and activities.
+Similarly, our reconstructed context adapts to the evolving conversational “rules” at each query turn.
+By always including the most recent memory and selectively retrieving relevant past pieces, we ensure that the model’s output emerges from the interplay of contextually grounded facts, much like participants in a language game continually adjust their understanding based on evolving conversational norms.

+3. **Dynamic Knowledge Formation**:
+   Under Wittgenstein’s philosophy, meaning is not a fixed property of words or sentences; it is constituted by their usage within contexts.
+Our retrieval-based framework treats knowledge not as a static repository of tokens, but as a dynamic process of fact selection and contextual integration.
+Every momentary reconstruction of context is an act of meaning-making, aligning with the Wittgensteinian view that the significance of information depends on its role in a particular language game.

+By drawing on Wittgenstein’s philosophical insights, we frame our technical contributions within a broader intellectual context: the proposed system does not merely optimize for efficiency or coherence, but also reflects a deeper understanding of how meaning and relevance emerge from the dynamic interplay of facts rather than the mere accumulation of tokens.

 ## Limitations of Cumulative Context in Attention Mechanisms

 In traditional cumulative context models, the attention mechanism distributes weights across all input tokens, leading to: